 This card is not available in Quebec.
 You also don’t qualify if you’re currently in bankruptcy, however, you can qualify once you’re discharged.

-Getting a credit card for newcomers to Canada is pretty straight forward.
-You’ll first want to open up Canadian bank account.
 The best way to get started at a Canadian bank is to take advantage of a “Welcome to Canada” or newcomers banking bundle.
-All of the major banks in Canada offer banking packages for immigrants, including CIBC, Scotiabank and BMO.
+All of the major banks in Canada offer banking packages for newcomers, including CIBC, Scotiabank and BMO.
 By doing your everyday banking with the same provider, you can typically get access to an unsecured credit card and start building your Canadian credit history.
 You’ll also receive advice and learn how to navigate the world of finance in Canada.

 If you’re having trouble getting an unsecured credit card as a new immigrant to Canada, consider these other options.